+VLFBERHT+ | Automotive

 Governance Quality Check

-The current Governance Quality Score -- computed from AI behavioral dimensions including fabrication rate, constraint compliance, and sycophancy -- is checked against the required threshold for this decision's ASIL level and Irreversibility Score.
-If the score does not meet the threshold, the Kinetic Circuit Breaker tightens the safety envelope or blocks the action.
+The current verification score is checked against the required threshold for this decision's safety level and reversibility classification.
+If the score does not meet the threshold, the safety envelope tightens or the action is blocked.

 05